ethanniser/effect-workshop/slides/slides.md

 - Has all the same properties as an `Effect`, most of the same combinators
 - Must be 'ran' to produce values
 - `Sink` type for more advanced and resuable consuming of streams

 ---

-# Config

-- Reads config values from a string key to some validated type
-- Can be mapped, filtered, etc.
-- Any `Config` can be used just like an effect to get the value or a `ConfigError`
-- Swappable backend with `ConfigProvider`

----